roc-streaming/roc-vad/README.md

 By default, driver starts (unauthenticated) gRPC server at `127.0.0.1:9712`.

 If you want to change the address, you can edit `DriverSocket` entry in `/Library/Audio/Plug-Ins/HAL/roc_vad.driver/Contents/Info.plist` plist file.
 Both driver and command-line tool read address from there.

+### Vendoring driver

+If you're going to vendor a copy or a fork of Roc VAD driver and ship with your application, please change `DRIVER_BUNDLE_NAME`, `DRIVER_BUNDLE_ID`, `DRIVER_UUID`, and `DRIVER_SOCKET` via CMake.

+This is necessary to ensure that your copy can co-exist with the original on the same system.

 ## Hacking